jdisset/gaga/README.md

 ```

 ### Evaluator
-An evaluator is a lambda function that takes an individual and sets its map (and footprints when novelty is enabled).
+An evaluator is a lambda function that takes an individual and sets its fitnesses (and footprints when novelty is enabled).
 It has to be passed to the GAGA instance through the `setEvaluator` method, which takes a reference to an individual and the id of the thread that is being used.
 ```c++
 ga.setEvaluator([](auto &i, int procId) {
 	i.fitnesses["obj0"] = i.dna.doYourThing();